BaleBase/lala/1-Lesson-Plans/05-Archiving-and-Logging-Data/1/Activities/06_Incremental_Restore/Unsolved/README.md

 6. Before we create an incremental backup, we'll add new files.
 Let's add a couple of files to the  `patient` directory:

-    - First, ensure your in the `cd ~/Documents/epscript/testenvir/patient/` directory.
+    - First, ensure you're in the `cd ~/Documents/epscript/testenvir/patient/` directory.

       - Run `cd ~/Documents/epscript/testenvir/patient/`

-    - Create a few of arbitrary files:
+    - Create a couple of arbitrary files:

       - For example: `touch patient.0a.txt patient.0b.txt`

-    - Verify the
+    - Verify that the files have been added:

       - Run `ls -l`